1321008977/bdx-lua-wzy/README.md

-# This is my plugins
+# This is my plugins，enjoy it
 Please don't resell or publish in your own name anywhere
 thank you